gbear605/word-saver/README.md

 ## Usage

 On a given supported page, the extension adds save buttons to various word definitions.
-Then, if you click the save button, the extension will add the word and its translation to the extension's list of saved words.
+Then, if you click the save button, the extension will add the word and its definition to the extension's list of saved words.

 Click on the extension's icon to see the list, which can then be copied and used for something else, such as making flashcards.
 From the extension page, you can also clear the list of words or edit it.